STUCK ON THE TOILET WITH CONSTIPATION | 6 GUIDELINES

 When puborectalis or external anal sphincter relaxation is incomplete, functional obstruction (pelvic floor dyssynergia, also referred to as anismus) may occur.

-The guide also mentions that irregularities in muscular relaxation can develop abnormal from birth. [back to top]
+The guide presented by this health authority mentions that sphincter relaxation is essential for defecation.
+Also, the irregularities in muscular relaxation can develop abnormal from birth. [back to top]

 4. TAKE A LAXATIVE